Learn how to use Boosted’s included npm scripts to build our documentation, compile source code, run tests, and more.

 We maintain the list of browsers supported through Autoprefixer in a separate file within our GitHub repository.
 See .browserslistrc for details.

-- Run through the tooling setup above to install Jekyll (the site builder) and other Ruby dependencies with
+- Run through the tooling setup above to install all dependencies.

 - From the root